What can I do if I need more time to get ready for a court hearing or trial?

 Texas A&M University School of Law has created the following video explaining how to electronically file (E-File). eFileTexas has published a FAQ here.
 The Harris County District Clerk's office has also curated these resources.

 Due to this pandemic, you may find it difficult for you or your attorney to participate in a court by telephone and virtual/video court.
-The Office of Court Administration has lots of material about virtual hearings: Zoom Information and YouTube Support.hearing.
+The Office of Court Administration has compiled many resources about virtual hearings: Zoom Information and YouTube Support.hearing.
 It is recommended to contact the that you are scheduled to appear in and ask if you can make an (that is, participate) by telephone or videoconference (via Zoom).
 Read more about

 You can vote by mail if you are age 65 or older; disabled; out of the county on election day and during early voting; or in jail but otherwise eligible.
 See Application for a Ballot by Mail at the website of the Texas Secretary of State.
 Read more information here.